Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    To do so, they provide many different profiles and options.
    Detailed interoperability is often achieved through
    other application standards such as those for
-   broadcast, storage or video-on-demand.
+   broadcast, storage or streaming.
 For interoperable live media ingest, this document provides guidance on how to use [[!ISOBMFF]] and [[!MPEGCMAF]] for formatting the media content.
-In addition, the codec and codec profile used are important
-   interoperability points that themselves also
+In addition, the codec and codec profile used are important interoperability points that themselves also
    have different profiles and different configurations.
-This specification provides some guidance on how encoded media should be represented and transmitted.

    A third level of interoperability lies in the way metadata is
    inserted in streams.
 Live
    content often needs such metadata to signal
-   opportunities for ad insertion, program information,
+   opportunities for ad insertion, program information
    or other attributes like timed graphics or general information relating to the broadcast.
 Examples
    of such metadata formats include [[!SCTE35]] markers, which